 Whether we were wearing this jacket while skinning uphill, or while testing it specifically in our stationary bike test, we found the combination of 40D and 80D fabrics, along with the Gore-Tex Pro membrane, to be very hot and sweaty.

-This product has a feature set that differentiates it from jackets like the Arc'teryx Alpha FL; the Beta AR is a bit more comfortable to hang out in but is a little heavier as a result.
+The Beta AR's feature set lends comfort, but it's a little heavier as a result.
 Instead of chest pockets, it has two large and high handwarmer pockets that live above a pack's hip belt line or climbing harness.
 It also has a small internal zip pocket.
 We have already described how much we love the high collar.

 The Beta AR has four adjustment points on its storm hood and a harness hemlock feature that keeps it from riding up with a harness on or with arms overhead.

 This jacket will set you back quite a bit of money.
-The materials and craftsmanship probably make this jacket worth the price.
-However, for any given activity, there is a jacket in this review that will probably do a better job at a lower price, throwing into question the actual value you're getting for a jacket that is so expensive.
+The materials and craftsmanship are great, but for any given activity, there is a jacket in this review that will do a better job at a lower price, throwing into question the actual value you're getting for such an expensive jacket.